Burlington County Bridge Commission

 The Burlington County Bridge Commission is a public agency responsible for the operation and maintenance of several bridges in Burlington County, New Jersey, United States, across the Delaware River.
 It now manages eight bridges, including the Tacony-Palmyra Bridge, the Burlington-Bristol Bridge, and the Riverside-Delanco Bridge.
-Minor bridges operated by the Commission are the Pennsauken Creek Bridge, Pompeston Creek Bridge, Route 73 Overpass, Swede Run Bridge and the Twin Pipe Culvert, all along County Route 543.
+Minor bridges operated by the Commission are the Pennsauken Creek Bridge, Pompeston Creek Bridge, Route 73 Overpass, Swede Run Bridge, and the Twin Pipe Culvert, all along County Route 543.

 Tolls are collected in New Jersey for traffic heading towards Pennsylvania at the Tacony-Palmyra and Burlington-Bristol Bridges.
 No tolls are collected for traffic crossing into New Jersey.
-Tolls range from $2.00 for two-axle cars, vans, light pick-up trucks and motorcycles, up to $22.50 for five-axle trucks.
-E-ZPass is accepted for payment of tolls.
+Tolls range from $3 (EZPass)/$4 (cash) for two-axle cars, vans, light pick-up trucks, and motorcycles, up to $22.50 for five-axle trucks.
+E-ZPass is accepted for toll payments.
 Tolls were increased on September 15, 2015.
 Two-Axle cars are $3.00 with EZPass / $4.00 cash.

 A total of $51 million in revenue was generated from the 13.5 million toll-paying trips in 2016 on the Burlington–Bristol and Tacony–Palmyra bridges.